 It's not just our health and social care services that support communities.

-Since 2006 we have been supporting the rehabilitation of currently serving offenders by offering volunteering placements in our shops.
+Since 2006 we have been supporting the rehabilitation of currently serving offenders by offering volunteering placements in our shops and central offices.

 We work with currently serving offenders, from both open and closed prisons.
 These prisoners are reaching the end of their custodial sentence and are released on temporary licence so that they can start the process of rehabilitation and resettlement.

-An independent evaluation of the Sue Ryder PVP Programme was launched at the House of Lords recently.
+An independent evaluation of the Sue Ryder PVP Programme was launched at the House of Lords in December 2012.
 This evaluation was fully funded by the Bromley Trust.
-The report is very positive about the programme and its outcomes and value to the individual, the charity and the community.
+The report is very positive about the programme and its outcomes and the value to the individual, the charity and the community.

 Is there a risk?